-League decisions are typically enforced by the league, the respective player unions, and the internal appeals process, in accordance with the organising documents for the league or the CBA.
-After exhausting their appeal options at the league level, players or teams may sometimes appeal a decision with which they disagree in court under a narrow set of circumstances set forth in the Federal Arbitration Act (FAA) or under the Labor Management Relations Act.
-However, as discussed further below, appeals of arbitration decisions in the court system are rarely successful because the appellant must clear a high bar to overturn an arbitrator's decision under US law.
+League decisions are typically enforced by the league, the respective players' unions and the internal appeals process, in accordance with the organising documents for the league or the CBA.
+After exhausting their appeal options at the league level, players or teams may sometimes appeal a decision with which they disagree in court under a narrow set of circumstances outlined in the Federal Arbitration Act (FAA) or under the Labor Management Relations Act (LMRA).
+However, appeals of arbitration decisions in the court system are rarely successful because the appellant must clear a high bar to overturn an arbitrator's decision under US law.